GShwartz/HandsOff-WEB/README.md

 # HandsOff-Web
 <img src="https://github.com/GShwartz/HandsOff-WEB/blob/main/src/02-connected_stations.JPG?raw=true" alt="Connected" width="800" height="450">

-* Compatible with windows OS and Debian Linux (tested on Ubuntu 22.04 with docker-ce).
+* Compatible with windows OS and Debian (tested on Ubuntu 22.04 with docker-ce).

 ### Base Image
 The base image used in this Dockerfile is `python:3.11`.
 This ensures that the container has Python 3.11 installed as the runtime environment.